 Comprehensive advice on the law concerning privacy and the processing of personal data, including direct marketing, overseas transfers and the EU General Data Protection Regulation

-No European or international business of any size can afford to be unprepared for the entry into force of the GDPR in May 2018 and the greatly increased penalties which will be imposed for non-compliance.
-The GDPR requires the thorough re-evaluation of all internal policies and processes concerning the processing of personal data.
+No European or international business of any size can have failed to notice the entry into force of the GDPR in May 2018.
+The GDPR requires the thorough re-evaluation of all internal policies and procedures concerning the processing of personal data, backed up by greatly increased penalties for non-compliance.
 We are experts in this field and can advise on all aspects of this fundamental piece of legislation.

 Contracts for data processing

-In the EU it is a legal requirement that all contracts governing the processing of personal data must meet specified minimum requirements.
-These requirements will change radically once the GDPR comes into force.
+In the EU it is a legal requirement that all contracts governing the processing of personal data must meet specified minimum requirements, which are extensive in their scope and effect.
 We can advise on contracts in all fields relating to data processing, such as HR, outsourcing, marketing and online services, amongst many other examples.

 International data transfers

-We have very extensive experience in the field of international transfers of personal data, especially in the context of transfers for litigation purposes, model contract clauses and the differing regulatory requirements in countries worldwide.
+The GDPR and several other national laws around the world restrict the export of personal data.
+We have very extensive experience in the field of international data transfers, especially in the context of transfers for litigation purposes, model contract clauses and the differing regulatory requirements in countries worldwide.

 Data protection law imposes strict regulation on the use of personal data for marketing purposes.
 The penalties for misuse are becoming fiercer.
 We can advise on the limits of lawful use, the drafting of internal policies and the notices to be given to data subjects when data is being collected.